vanessafarraye/chart/README.md

 #Chart demo

 ####Why is this technology useful?
-#####Chart.js is a charting framework, it's useful because it makes charting much easier.
+#####Chart.js is a charting framework and it's useful because it makes charting much easier.

 ####What were the roadblocks?
 #####It's always challenging learning a new language, but like everything with practice you get better at it.